mrquaternion/ML-regression/README.md

 This project analyzes weather data from Australia, focusing on temperature patterns in Canberra.
 It uses various data analysis and machine learning techniques to process, visualize, and model the temperature trends.

 ## Data Source
 The project uses the "weatherAUS.csv" dataset, which contains weather information for various locations in Australia.
+The dataset was retrieved from Kaggle.
+It is an extended version of https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package.

 ## Features
 1. Data Loading and Preprocessing